IGDRion/EnrichRadar/README.md

 ![EnrichRadar - data loaded](https://github.com/IGDRion/EnrichRadar/blob/main/assests/main_table.png)

 ### Data Filtering
 Once the file is loaded, the dataframe should now appear on the main page.
-With the panel on the left side, you can filter the table by several criteria:
+With the panel on the left side (see next image), you can filter the table by several criteria:

 - You can use the `Log2FoldChange Threshold` slider if you want to filter genes based on their differential expression level (By default all genes are kept).
 - In the same way, you can use the `padj Threshold` slider to filter genes that have a padj value above the chosen threshold (By default all genes are kept).
 - `DE type` buttons are to select which type of differential expression you want to see : "Both" shows down and up regulated genes (positive & negative Log2FoldChange), "Down" shows only down regulated genes (negative Log2FoldChange), and "Up" shows only up regulated genes (positive Log2FoldChange).
 - Two checkboxes allows you to filter if you want to see only protein coding genes & only known genes.

-- `Save current selection` button allows to save the dataframe with all the filters applied to it (sorting of rows are not saved however).
+- `Save current table` button on top of the table allows to save the dataframe with all the filters applied to it (sorting of rows are not saved however).

 ### Volcano plot / Enrichment analysis
 After loading the file, three buttons appear on the main page: